wunderwuzzi23/blog/content/posts/2021/offensive-bpf-bpftrace-message-based.md

 To add command processing via a trigger word was the final feature I wanted to see if it can be implemented via `bpftrace`.

 The trigger word the code looks for is "OhhhBPF: ".
-If it is encountered it will invoke certain internal features, like run commands or call a web server.
-For the later part there is a command line argument being introduced `$1`, which is the destination web server for the `curl` post which the `!exfil` command uses.
+If it is encountered it will invoke certain internal features.

 ```
 tracepoint:syscalls:sys_exit_read